adamsan/java-recursion-workshop/README.md

 A **recursive function** solves a task by:
-- reducing it to a base cases, which produces a simple result,
+- reducing it to a base case, which produces a simple result,
 - and reducing it to a simpler case of itself, until we reach the base case. (the function calls itself)

 Example: (countdown to zero)